Author: Sophie McKenzie

 UK Publisher: Simon and Schuster

-Thank you to the lovely Catherine at Simon and Schuster for giving me this book to review after my writing teacher recommended it.
+Thank you to Simon and Schuster for sending me the book to review.